-- How about lending out your station to a guest operator? - Assist other PVRCers with antenna and equipment "parties" - Be a dedicated spotter and...get on the air and SPOT EVERYONE.
-This makes the game better for all of us. - A surprising number of folks STILL do NOT use the reverse beacon network (RBN) yet!
-Spotting on CW still helps.
+- Make your station available if you are not using it - Assist other PVRCers with antenna and equipment "parties" - Be a dedicated spotter and...get on the air and SPOT EVERYONE.
+This makes the game better for all of us. - A surprising number of folks do NOT use skimmer yet!
+Spotting still matters, particularly in SSB!